top of page

 The Bedroom: From Terracotta and Yellow to Scandinavian Serenity

 The bedroom had one of the biggest overhauls in the house.
 Originally painted in terracotta red and yellow, we repainted the walls white to create a calm, Scandinavian-inspired retreat.
-Stephanie wanted simplicity here—clean lines, natural materials, and a space that felt restful but still had personality.
+The client wanted simplicity here—clean lines, natural materials, and a space that felt restful but still had personality.

 I have no problem painting walls white (there are a million shades to choose from which probably says a lot about how much people love this color).
 When your walls are a gallery white it leaves so much room to play with textiles and art, which we did a lot of in here!